 Graduates of an online psychology master’s degree program may find employment as a school psychologist, industrial-organizational psychologist, or as psychological assistants in clinical, counseling, or research settings, according to the U.S. Bureau of Labor Statistics (BLS).
 A school psychologist focuses on the education and mental health areas of a student’s development, while an industrial-organizational psychologist researches how behaviors and attitudes of employees can be improved and then finds ways to implement policies that improve employee morale, training, and productivity.
 Regardless of the specialization, psychologists must be licensed by the state in which they work.

 According to the BLS, overall employment of psychologists is expected to increase 22% between 2010 and 2020, which is faster than average.
 However, the expected growth of employment varies by specialization.
 For example, employment of industrial-organizational psychologists is expected to increase by 35%, while employment of clinical, counseling, and school psychologists is expected to grow 22%.
 Demand for industrial-organizational psychologists is expected to increase because organizations will look to these professionals to help keep employees, increase productivity, and find potential workplace improvements, according to the BLS.
-The median annual wage in May 2010 for industrial-organizational psychologists was $87,330, while the wage for school psychologists was $66,810.
+The median annual wage for industrial-organizational psychologists was $87,330, while the wage for school psychologists was $66,810.
 However, these numbers are no guarantee of pay, which is determined by the needs of the organization, your location, and the condition of the economy.